Approaches to Climbing Areas

 Emerald Pools and Painted Canyon Sections

-All crags in this section may be accessed from the campground via a cairned trail past a fire circle that leads to a large hoist crane at the top of the bluff.
+All crags in this section may be accessed from the campground via a trail marked by cairns past a fire circle that leads to a large hoist crane at the top of the bluff.
 Follow the third class scramble to the right of the crane along boulders until you see The Butt on your immediate left.
 All of the following crags may be accessed through this approach into the canyon: The Butt, Candy Land, Gator Farm, Cheap Beer Odyssey, Fishing Hole and Painted Canyon.
 These crags tend to stay in the shade most of the day and offer the easiest approaches at the Continental Ranch.
 There are several good swimming options along this stretch of the canyon where getting out is straightforward.

 The Butt (10 minutes)